pengxiang-liu/benders-decomposition-in-power-system/README.md

 # Benders-DSEP
 A distribution system planning model using modern Benders decomposition.
 This project develops a multistage planning model for distribution system where investments in the distribution network and distributed generations are jointly considered.
-The model is the planning model is applied to a real distribution system in Zhejiang province, China.
+The model is applied to a real distribution system in Zhejiang province, China.

 # Introduction